deliverybot/deliverybot.github.io/docs/guide/2-deploy-action.md

 {% raw %}

 Deliverybot works by triggering deployments via GitHub api's.
-To actually trigger those deployments your code responds to the deployment event and reads the provided parameters and ships your code off to wherever it needs to go.
+To actually ship those deployments your code responds to the deployment event and reads the provided parameters and deploys your code off to wherever it needs to go.

 ```
 +-------------+         +--------+         +----------------+        +-------------+